Timeline of Historical Events

 10000 BA - The First Migration - The First Kingdom fractures and the Elves form bonds with others of similar beliefs that evolve into Kinships.
 Laenor abandons the title of Ithiriel of the Elven Kin as he fails to keep the Elven people unified.
 The Duindar, Faenor, Lorandi and Thalerith all migrate north, while the Aeran stay behind at their seaside birth home.

-8000 BA - War of Brothers - The human war that was started at the unexpected death of their King, Andrion the Bold.
-His two sons, Serlow of the North and Owun of the South, fought over the crown.
+8000 BA - War of Brothers - The human war that was started at the unexpected death of their King Andrion Dormer the Bold of the Western Kingdom of Fellowes.
+His two sons, Prince Serlow of the North and Prince Owun of the South, fought over the crown.
 The Lorandi Kin sided with Owun and helped him win the crown, making the first alliance of Elves and Men.

 5000 BA - The War of Devotion - The first of the Elven Wars started when Devolnu the Flame Seer spoke of Loran’s Fury, claiming that she was disappointed in her children for their stagnation.
 The Scholars of the Duindar Kin challenged the Flame Seer of Thalerith, stating that whims had no place without evidence, claiming their practices to be barbaric.
 The insult was so grievous that in the defeat of the Duindar, the Thalerith left no book unburnt.
 Most of the first writing of the elves was lost at that time.